bvhari/ComfyUI_PerpNeg/README.md

-# This project is now depreciated as Perp-Neg is now available in ComfyUI itself.
+# This project is now archived as Perp-Neg is now available in ComfyUI itself.

 ComfyUI_PerpNeg